The PR BlogMedia & PsychologyPublic Affairs & LobbyingSocial Media—The Good, the Bad, and the Ugly

 Because guess what?
 The playing field is the same for everyone.
 There are going to be winners and losers.
 Some will figure things out, and some won’t.
 Information technology is a rising tide, and while it’s not a law of nature, it’s a law of modern civilisation.

-Contrary to popular belief, it’s not evident that Facebook, TikTok, or any social network are trying to enslave our minds or mould us into passive, mindless consumers.
-They thrive on their users being active, after all.
+Contrary to popular belief, it’s not evident that Facebook, TikTok, or any social network is trying to enslave our minds or mould us into passive, mindless consumers.
+After all, they thrive on their users’ activity.

 So, stop complaining and get busy winning instead.
 This is also what I tell friends and family who feel like “algorithm victims.”
 And what I tell parents who hate their children’s smartphones, pads, and gaming stations.

 A contrarian analysis would suggest that social networks are highly efficient service providers.
-Too efficient at times.
+It’s too efficient at times.

 So, the problem isn’t that these social networks are bad.
 The problem is that they’re too good at what they do.
 And this is what sometimes gets ugly.